xinformatics/tcr-pmhc/README.md

 For each `*.npz` file, output your prediction.

 ## Data and example model
-Unzip the data/training_set.zip file to get started.
-The .npy files should be put in the data/train directory.
+The training dataset can be found in the data/training_set.zip file, and should be extracted to the data/train folder.
-An example CNN model is available in the notebook and src directory.
+An example CNN model is available as a notebook and in src directory.

 ~~The dataset can be found at~~ ~~https://www.dropbox.com/sh/uudmmyjo4feem2f/AAChSkluA0PkLdW7y2tw1-lca?dl=0~~